DevwellOrg/DevWellOpenSource/Topics/HTML and CSS/Courses/Getting Started With HTML and CSS/Lessons/004/lesson.md

 ... means that both the html document itself, and body of the document take up 100% of the available space, instead of just growing to fit the content as it was before.
 That means our `1rf` on the `main` tag causes the `main` to grow to fill up all of the additional space.
 We now have the layout we want, with a header at the top and a footer at the bottom.

-We've go one more problem though.
+We've got one more problem though.
 There's an annoying white border around everything that's making the scrollbar appear unnecessarily.

 ![image6](./images/004-06.png "image6")